Frequently asked

 A short reference

 The questions we hear most.
-A longer FAQ in three languages follows before launch.
+A longer FAQ in three languages follows in time.

 A. The maison